Andy Clark

 Andy Clark (born 1957) is a British philosopher.
-He is Professor of Cognitive Philosophy at the University of Sussex.
-Prior to this, he was a professor of philosophy and Chair in Logic and Metaphysics at the University of Edinburgh, director of the Cognitive Science Program at Indiana University Bloomington and was rhetorical director of the Philosophy-Psychology-Neuroscience program at Washington University in St. Louis.
+He is professor of cognitive philosophy at the University of Sussex.
+Prior to this, he was a professor of philosophy and chair in logic and metaphysics at the University of Edinburgh, director of the cognitive science program at Indiana University Bloomington, and rhetorical director of the philosophy-psychology-neuroscience program at Washington University in St. Louis.

-Clark is one of the founding members of the CONTACT collaborative research project whose aim is to investigate the role environment plays in shaping the nature of conscious experience.
+Clark is one of the founding members of the CONTACT collaborative research project, whose aim is to investigate the role environment plays in shaping the nature of conscious experience.
 Clark's papers and books deal with the philosophy of mind and he is considered a leading scholar on the subject of mind extension.
 He has also written extensively on connectionism, robotics and the role and nature of mental representation.